Cease the Grease

 Fats, Oils and Grease (FOG), the residue left over from cooking meats such as bacon that hardens after it cools, can cause problems when poured down the drain and clog pipes in your home.

-Holiday cooking is fast approaching and here are a few simple rules to help you avoid unnecessary clogged drains and damage to the sewer system.
+Here are a few simple rules to help you avoid unnecessary clogged drains and damage to the sewer system.

 - Put oil and grease in covered collection containers.